Velocityofpie/Expense-Logger/Things_to_do.md

 - [ ] Searchable
 - [ ] alert for duplicate
 - [ ] Select Delete
-- [ ] Add a file to auto-pull from
+- [ ] Add a file to auto-pull from a folder
-- [ ] If there is no upload folder create it
+- [x] If there is no upload folder, create it
 - [ ] Create admin panel
 - [ ] Allow the user to input a custom/new merchant the field for invoice-extract.js
 - [ ] Allow and extract export for the user to use as an example